Elizabet Tursynbaeva: 2017–2018 season

-Tursynbaeva won the bronze medal at the 2017 CS Autumn Classic International, and then placed eighth at the 2017 Rostelecom Cup.
+Tursynbaeva won the bronze medal at the 2017 CS Autumn Classic International and then placed eighth at the 2017 Rostelecom Cup.
 She went on to win the 2017 CS Minsk-Arena Ice Star.
 She scored a personal best, placing fifth, at the 2017 Internationaux de France.
 At her next competition, the 2018 Four Continents Championships, she received her lowest scores of the season and finished twelfth.
 She went on to place twelfth at the 2018 Winter Olympics, and eleventh at the 2018 World Figure Skating Championships.

-2018–2019 season
+2018–2019 season: World and Four Continents silver

 In June, Tursynbaeva announced that she had changed coaches from Brian Orser and Tracy Wilson back to her previous coach, Eteri Tutberidze.
 Beginning on the Challenger series, Tursynbaeva won silver medals at both the Finlandia Trophy and the Ondrej Nepela Trophy.
 Assigned to two Grand Prix events, she finished fifth at the 2018 Skate Canada International and sixth at the 2018 Rostelecom Cup.

 At the 2019 Four Continents Championships, she placed sixth in the short program after turning out of her double Axel.
 She placed third in the free skate, which included an attempted quad Salchow that she fully rotated but fell on, and won the silver medal overall.
-This was only the second Four Continents medal for a Kazakh skater (after Denis Ten), and the first for a lady.
+This was only the second Four Continents medal for a Kazakh skater (after Denis Ten) and the first for a lady.
 Speaking afterward, Tursynbaeva admitted that she did not expect to make the podium.
-Regarding the quad, she said "I still have work to do on it, but it wasn’t bad for a first time in competition."
+Regarding the quad, she said, "I still have work to do on it, but it wasn’t bad for a first time in competition."

 Tursynbaeva next competed in the 2019 Winter Universiade.
 She placed fourth after the short program and first in the free skate.
 Her free skate included an attempted quad Salchow that she fell on.
-She was able to deliver the rest of her program without any mistakes and won the silver medal, becoming the second Kazakh skater (again after Denis Ten) to medal at a Winter Universiade, and the first to medal in ladies' singles.
+She was able to deliver the rest of her program without any mistakes, winning the silver medal.
+In doing so, she became the second Kazakh skater (again after Denis Ten) to medal at a Winter Universiade and the first to medal in ladies' singles.

-At the 2019 World Championships, she placed third in the short program executing triple Salchow-triple toe loop combination in the second half of the program, earning bonus 10% and a triple Lutz.
-She placed fourth in the free skate, successfully landing the quad Salchow and becoming the first woman to ever land a quad jump at the World Championships in ladies' singles.
-She finished in second place overall, winning the silver medal and becoming the second Kazakh skater to medal at the World Championships and the first to do so in ladies' singles.
-In an interview when asked about her performance and the quad, she said "I can't believe I landed it, it was good in practice this morning.
+At the 2019 World Championships, Tursynbaeva placed third in the short program after executing a triple Salchow-triple toe loop combination in the second half of the program, which earned a bonus 10% for the element's score.
+She then placed fourth in the free skate, where she successfully landed the quad Salchow, becoming the first woman to ever land a quadruple jump at the World Championships and the first senior female skater to ever land a quadruple jump in competition.
+She finished in second place overall, becoming the second Kazakh skater to medal at the World Championships and the first to do so in ladies' singles.
+In an interview, when asked about her performance and the quad, she said "I can't believe I landed it, it was good in practice this morning.
 I couldn't do it at the last two competitions so I was really glad to be able to do it here."